ostrodmit/ostrodmit.github.io/_posts/2018-11-12-self-concordance-part-1.md

 Returning to the results of the LAN theory, \eqref{eq:lan-fisher} implies that the scaled prediction error $n\Vert \widehat\theta_n-\theta_\*\Vert_{\mathbf{H}}^2$ asymptotically has the generalized chi-square distribution -- namely, it distributed as the square of $\mathcal{N}(0, \mathbf{H}^{-1/2} \mathbf{G} \mathbf{H}^{-1/2})$.
 Moreover, it can also be obtained that $2n[L(\widehat\theta_n) - L(\theta_\*)]$ has the same asymptotic distribution.
-Using the standard chi-square deviation bound from [[1]](https://projecteuclid.org/euclid.aos/1015957395#info), we can summarize this result in terms of asymptotic confidence bounds for the excess risk and prediction distance:
+Using the standard chi-square deviation bound from (Laurent and Massart, 2000), we can summarize this result in terms of asymptotic confidence bounds for the excess risk and prediction distance:
 \begin{equation}
 \label{eq:crb-prob}
 \boxed{